 For legislative purposes, we encourage language that allows for the safest, quality products to be used that meet the needs of the consumers.

-Our organizations support HB 1138 with the request the following sections be amended, and the proposed language included.
+Our organizations support HB 2142 by providing clarification on actionable lead levels, request the following sections be amended, and the proposed language included.